Arildb88/Luftambulanse/README.md

 5. Run docker compose file in terminal (Git Bash, Powershell etc.):
 Enter the command: <br>
 docker compose up -d (Runs the docker compose file that builds the database)<br>
-dotnet ef database update (Updates the database to the project)<br>
+dotnet ef database update --project project (Updates the database to the project)<br>
 (if you get access denied from admin user, try to enter this in your command prompt to deactivate your local Mariadb server thats running in the background) <br>
 net stop MariaDB >nul 2>&1 <br>
 net stop mysql >nul 2>&1 <br>